You found me! Welcome!

-Eve Bratman is Assistant Professor of Environmental Studies, in the Department of Earth & Environment at Franklin & Marshall College.
+Eve Bratman is Associate Professor of Environmental Studies in the Department of Earth & Environment at Franklin & Marshall College.

-As a scholar, teacher, and citizen, my goal is to merge sustainability, governance, and environmental justice to foster a more socially and ecologically interconnected world.
+As a scholar, teacher, and citizen, she merges scholarship on sustainability governance with a social justice lens to foster a more socially and ecologically interconnected world.

-The question of how sustainable development is envisioned and carried into politics orients all of my work.
-I am a political ecologist with interdisciplinary training in international relations (PhD 2009, from American University’s School of International Service).
-I wrote Governing the Rainforest: Sustainable Development in the Brazilian Amazon (Oxford University Press, 2019).
-On this site, you can find a number of my other articles, book chapters, musings, and missives.
+She is author of an award-winning book, Governing the Rainforest: Sustainable Development in the Brazilian Amazon (Oxford University Press, 2019).
+The question of how sustainable development is envisioned and carried into politics orients all of her work.
+Dr. Bratman is a political ecologist with interdisciplinary training in international relations (PhD 2009, from American University’s School of International Service).

-My research and teaching focus on a range of related issues: urban sustainability and prospects for climate justice, and how pollinator protection relates to a range of issues in global environmental politics issues.
-I use postcolonial/decolonial theories, development critiques, and mixed social science methods with an emphasis on ethnography in my research.
-I engage several of my classes in community-based research, and many of my research activities are oriented around community collaborations and action.
+Her research and teaching focus on a range of related issues: urban sustainability and prospects for climate justice, and how pollinator protection relates to a range of issues in global environmental politics issues.
+She uses postcolonial/decolonial theories, development critiques, and mixed social science methods with an emphasis on ethnography.
+In her teaching, community-based research and experiential learning collaborations feature prominently.

 Twitter: @ittygritty